sergiomrebelo/ldc-repository-example/repo-structure.md

 ## Pull Requests

 Pull requests (PRs) are how you propose changes to your repository.
-When a issue is developed you must open a [PR](https://github.com/sergiomrebelo/ldc-repository-example/pulls) to merge your branch into the main branch.
+When an issue is developed you must open a [PR](https://github.com/sergiomrebelo/ldc-repository-example/pulls) to merge your branch into the main branch.
 If possible, request reviews from team members to ensure code quality and after receiving approval, merge the PR into the main branch.